Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

 \subsubsection{Estimators}

 We measure the following estimator for the 2PCF \citep{mandelbaum2011},

 where we have defined $\tilde{D} = D -R$, to have a \citet{landy1993} like estimator.
 Specifically, $DS$ is defined as

-where $\epsilon_c$ is the ellipticity in a Cartesian frame and $\phi$ is the projected angle between the two galaxies. $RR$ is the number of random galaxy pairs in this bin, rescaled to have the same amount of galaxies as our sample.
+where $\epsilon_c$ is the ellipticity in a Cartesian frame and $\phi$ is the polar angle of the projected separation vector. $RR$ is the number of random galaxy pairs in this bin, rescaled to have the same amount of galaxies as our sample.

 We consider only projected correlations along the line of sight: for each $r_\perp$ bin, we consider pairs that are at most a distance $\Pi$ away from each other, which we keep at a constant $20$ Mpc.
 In our analysis we do not model or include redshift-space distortions, since we work entirely in configuration space.
 We note, however, that in observational applications a sufficiently large projection length is important for suppressing redshift space distortion contamination \citep{lamman2025}.